trailofbits/essence/README.md

 }]()
 ```

-Essence with it's input templates exposes a mechanism to set the underlying value of pointers and thus also to `linked_list.next`.
+Essence with its input templates exposes a mechanism to set the underlying value of pointers and thus also to `linked_list.next`.
-This recurses infinitly, we therefore have a special field within the specification and input template denoting how it cycles and provide an easy way to generate desired recursive input.
+This recurses infinitely, we therefore have a special field within the specification and input template denoting how it cycles and provide an easy way to generate desired recursive input.

 ```json
 {